ADVICE ON CHOOSING A COURSE

 If it is not obvious from the website (look for references to ‘pack leaders’, being the alpha and similar) then e-mail them, ask if they support the ‘dominance’ theory.

-There are some courses who will teach you to set the dogs up to fail, and then punish them when they go wrong.
+There are some courses that will teach you to set the dogs up to fail, and then punish them when they go wrong.
 They will also probably show you how to reward them when they eventually get it right, but this is not the sort of training Association of Pet Dog Trainers believes in.

 We believe that dogs should be set up to succeed.
 To be taught in small increments at the speed that the dog (and owner) can cope with.